serztle/timeq/README.md

 point to the currently reachable parts of `dat.log`.
-Each entry in `idx.log` is a batch, so the log will only increase marginally if your batches are big enough. `forkx.idx.log` (and possibly more files like that) are index forks, which work the same way as `idx.log`, but track a different state of the queue.
+Each entry in `idx.log` is a batch, so the log will only increase marginally if your batches are big enough. `forkx.idx.log` (and possibly more files like that) are index forks, which work the same way as `idx.log`, but track a different state of the respective bucket.

-NOTE: Buckets get cleaned up on open or when completely empty during consumption.
+NOTE: Buckets get cleaned up on open or when completely empty (i.e. all forks are empty) during consumption.
 Do not expect that the disk usage automatically decreases whenever you pop something.
+It does decrease, but in batches.

 ### Applied Optimizations

-* Data is pushed and popped as big batches and the index only stores batches, greatly lowering the usage of memory.
+* Data is pushed and popped as big batches and the index only tracks batches.
+  This greatly lowers the memory usage, if you use big batches.
-* The API is very friendly towards re-using memory with the `dst` parameter.
-* Almost no allocations made during normal operation.
+* The API is very friendly towards re-using memory internally.
+Data is directly sliced from the memory map and given to the user in the read callback.
+Almost no allocations made during normal operation.
+If you need the data outside the callback, you have the option to copy it.
-* Data is sliced directly out of the `mmap`, avoiding unnecessary allocation and copying.
-  (This comes with the price of letting the caller decide if he needs to copy though).
 * Division into small, manageable buckets.
 Only the buckets that are accessed are actually loaded.
-  This allows the use of 32-bit offsets in buckets to save a bit space.
-* Both `dat.log` and `idx.log` are append-only, requiring no random seeking.
+* Both `dat.log` and `idx.log` are append-only, requiring no random seeking for best performance.
 * ``dat.log`` is memory mapped and resized using `mremap()` in big batches.
 The bigger the log, the bigger the pre-allocation.
 * Sorting into buckets during `Push()` uses binary search for fast sorting.
 * `Shovel()` can move whole bucket directories, if possible.
 * In general, the concept of »Mechanical Sympathy« was applied to some extent to make the code cache friendly.